Dtullis86/VegasPistarUpgrade/README.md

      b) Without changing the current CSS.
              curl -Ls https://w0chp.net/WPSD-Install | sudo env NO_SELF_UPDATE=1 bash -s -- -id

-    If you have already installed the x708board please redo steps 5 and 6 of the x708 install to correct the shutdown button.
+    If you have already installed the x708board please redo step 16 of the x708 install to correct the shutdown button.

     Once you have installed the dashboard you will need to run the script w0chpappinstall by using command sudo ./VegasPistarUpgrade/w0chpdashboard/w0chpinstall.sh